GreyLily3/Pokemon_Sinjoh_Editor/README.md

 - Learnset editor (change what moves a pokemon learns by leveling up)
 - Evolution editor (change method and level-up requirement)
 - In game trade editor
+- Translations to French, German, Spanish, Italian, Japanese, and Korean (the languages the Gen 4 games were released for)